a-h-soikot/CompetitiveProgramming/Sublime Text - Snippets and Builds/readme.md

-Save these files in "~/.config/sublime-text/Packages/User" directory, that's all.
+For Linux Distributions: Save these files in the "~/.config/sublime-text/Packages/User" directory.
+For Windows: